Ludael02/gael_chavez.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
-List of all needed individual aprts for the individual schematics, prices and detailed information
+List of all major components besides the microcontroller, prices and online information

 ## Bill of Materials Table